UUSC Statement on the UU@UN Office

 Background

 UUSC’s Participatory Action Research Fellowships are designed to strengthen and promote the role of participatory action research as a powerful tool to advance human rights and social justice.
 Through this fellowship program, UUSC will provide year-long grants to two fellows to work collaboratively with our research team.
-We seek applicants who are committed to community-led research practices that advance systemic change and the protection of human rights.
-Fellows are expected to conduct participatory research projects in collaboration with UUSC’s partners and the research team.
+We seek applicants committed to community-led research practices that advance systemic change and the protection of human rights.
+Fellows must conduct participatory research projects with UUSC’s partners and the research team.
 Successful applicants will be chosen based on their previous research experience, their understanding of participatory methods, and the alignment of their proposal with UUSC and their partners’ human rights priorities.

 Call for Applications